Home Taxation Income Tax Return Implications of not Filing an Income Tax Return for One Person Company

 Income tax returns (ITRs) are documents that individuals and one-person businesses (OPCs) submit to India’s IT department with information about their earnings and the taxes they owe for the previous fiscal year.
-Information included in an ITR must be relevant for a certain fiscal year that runs from April 1 through March 31 of the following year.
+The information included in an ITR must be relevant for a certain fiscal year that runs from April 1 through March 31 of the following year.

 As a result, an one person company with taxable income and unauditable accounts must file an ITR.
 Online filing of the return is required if total income exceeds Rs.
 5 lakh.